 The Nikon D40X is a DSLR (Digital Single Lens Reflex) camera that was announced in March 2007 and is equipped with an APS-C sensor.
 It offers a resolution of 10 megapixel.

 Is the Nikon D40X a good camera?
-The D40X has a Camera Elo of 1341.
+The D40X has a Camera Elo of 1054.
 This rating puts the D40X below average of all digital single lens reflex cameras.
-In terms of its sensor size category (APS cameras), the D40X also ranks below average. – Well, the Nikon D40X is more than 12 years old, and there have been many other good digital cameras released since 2007.
+In terms of its sensor size category (APS cameras), the D40X also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Nikon D40X is more than 16 years old, and there have been many other good digital cameras released since 2007.

 |Digital single lens reflex|